Catholic Pilgrimage Sites Worldwide

 Italy • Europe

-Trieste offers Catholic pilgrims the renowned National Shrine of Mary Mother and Queen at Monte Grisa, built as a symbol of peace after WWII salvation.
+Trieste keeps the National Shrine of Mary Mother and Queen at Monte Grisa, raised above the city as a thanksgiving for its wartime deliverance.

 Trnava